'Prime suspect' arrested in 1996 disappearance of student - WTMJ

 “Driving past that billboard was a periodic reminder that, oh yeah, they still haven’t found that girl,” Lambert said in a video posted on the podcast website. ”It’s different when somebody goes missing in your own backyard.”

-Standing on the campus near where Smart was last seen alive with Flores, Parkinson acknowledged missteps by law enforcement hampered the investigation.
+Parkinson held his news conference on the university campus, gesturing over his shoulder to the place nearby where Smart was last seen alive with Flores.
+He acknowledged missteps by law enforcement hampered the investigation.

 Smart’s family said in their statement that “an indifference and lack of resolve we experienced early on set the course for many years.”